MicrosoftDocs/Viva/Viva/goals/azure-devops-integration.md

 :::image type="content" source="../media/goals/6/azure-devops-oauth.png" alt-text="Screenshot shows where you can enable oauth access for Azure DevOps." lightbox="../media/goals/6/azure-devops-oauth.png":::

-## How to edit or delete your Azure DevOps Connection
+## How to edit or delete your Azure DevOps connection

 1. Select your account name at the bottom left corner of the screen.
     :::image type="content" source="../media/goals/ado-images/ado-screenshot-1.png" alt-text="Screenshot highlighting name selection in the left corner of the screen.":::